NickFlagleaf/EC4MET/README.md

 # EC4MET
+## Derive ECs for METs
-## Derive environmental covariates (ECs) for crop trial environments to model environmental effects and genotype by environment interactions
+Derive environmental covariates (ECs) for crop trial environments to model environmental effects and genotype by environment interactions

 ### Installation
 To install from Github using devtools: